Skip to content

 • The quickstart runs the whole loop — characters, party, adventure, session, commands, events, save, and load — in one sitting.

-• The guides teach the contracts: sessions and the command/event loop, visibility, determinism, the kernel, listeners, authoring, and ruleset options.
+• The guides teach the contracts: sessions and the command/event loop, visibility, determinism, the rules without a session, listeners, authoring, and ruleset options.

 • The front end walk-throughs tour the two example games that ship in the repository, and the LLM referee page maps the same surface onto an agent.